BrettBukowski/brettbukowski.com/views/resume.md

 ### Overview

-I'm an experienced web developer looking to advance my career.
+I'm an experienced software developer looking to advance my career.
 I want to help build a product where a clear vision and a talented group of people executing on that vision produces software that helps millions of people.
 I want to help solve challenging problems.
 I'm learning to ask better questions.
 I hope to work with and learn from other skilled engineers in order to deepen my programming skills and learn new ways of solving problems.

 * I place a strong emphasis on writing testable code that's intended for consumption by other developers.
 * I value readable code and I'm always in search of more elegant solutions.
 * I enjoy learning new programming languages and at becoming more adept with languages that I'm familiar with.
 * I'm accustomed to shipping software using an agile methodology and scrum process.
-* I possess practical knowledge of relational databases, distributed memory caches, and other technologies used to build modern, scalable web applications.
+* I have practical knowledge of relational databases, distributed memory caches, and other technologies used to build modern, scalable web applications.

 ### Skills

 #### Languages

 * JavaScript
-* PHP
 * Ruby
+* Swift
 * Objective-C
+* PHP
 * Go
 * Python
+* Perl
 * C#
 * Java
 * C

 #### Experience with the following frameworks and technologies

-* CodeIgniter
+* React
 * Rails
 * Sinatra
-* Backbone, AngularJS, React
+* Backbone, AngularJS
-* YUI, jQuery
 * Express
 * Apache, Nginx
 * MySQL, Postgres